 Facts About Islam

-Muslims believe that around A.D.
+Muslims believe that in A.D.
 610 a man named Muhammad (c.
 570-632) from the Arabian city of Mecca started receiving revelations from God, or Allah, via the angel Gabriel.
 The revelations were collected into a 114-chapter holy book known as the Quran (or Koran), which Muslims believe contains the exact words of God.

 When Is Ramadan?

-As a result, Ramadan doesn’t start on the same date each year and instead, over time, passes through all the seasons
+Ramadan is the ninth month of the 12-month Islamic calendar, a lunar calendar that is about 11 days shorter than the solar-based Gregorian calendar.
+As a result, Ramadan doesn’t start on the same date each year and, instead, passes through all the seasons over time.

 Why Is Ramadan Celebrated?